THE-ROOTS/Project-preparatory-document/README.md

 # Project-preparatory-document

-The Roots Team consist of a well developend team with a variety of skillsets from different backgrounds.
+The Roots Team consist of a well developed team with a variety of skillsets from different backgrounds.

 **Geneva Knott- Marine Corps Veteran**